BeaversEdge - Notes & Quotes From Jonathan Smith's Press Conference

 PROMO: Join BeaversEdge.com and get 30 DAYS FREE!

-With Oregon State head coach Jonathan Smith meeting with the media on Tuesday afternoon to preview week three of fall camp, BeaversEdge.com gives you the latest with the team in this edition of Notes & Quotes.
+With Oregon State head coach Jonathan Smith meeting with the media on Monday afternoon to preview the Washington State game week, BeaversEdge.com gives you the latest with the team in this edition of Notes & Quotes.

 Notes